 In addition, the older members of the team make sure that you do things together in the evening such as going out to eat, BBQ, bowling, going to the movies and many other social things that do not require too much effort.

-You know where everything is in the school and you quickly get used to the American culture.
+You know where everything is at school and you quickly get used to the American culture.

-Feel free to contact us if you are thinking about a stay in College – or if you just have questions or want to have a chat about scholarships, sports and the US.
+Feel free to contact us if you are thinking about a stay at College – or if you just have questions or want to have a chat about scholarships, sports and the USA.